Martingale representation property in progressively enlarged filtrations: Examples

 \subsection{The case of a honest time}

-In this section we suppose that $\tau$ is an $\mathbb{F}$ honest time.
-Honest time has been fully studied in the past (cf. \cite{barlow, J, JY2}).
-We reconsider this case as an example of application of our results.
+In this section, we suppose that $\tau$ is an $\mathbb{F}$ honest time.
+Honest times have been fully studied in the past (cf. \cite{barlow,J,JY2}).
+Let us reconsider this case with the results obtained in this paper.

 To simplify the computations, we assume

 \textbf{Hy}(C) All $(\mathbb{Q},\mathbb{F})$ local martingales are continuous.